Darkness4/blog/pages/blog/2024-01-27-webauthn-guide/page.md

 +	if err := http.ListenAndServe(*httpAddrFlag, csrf.Protect([]byte(*csrfSecretFlag))(r)); err != nil {
 ```

-Now, let' write the template.
+Now, let's write the template.
 We need to use a template to inject the CSRF token in the form.

 Let's edit the form for the Go template engine.
 Add `'X-CSRF-Token': '{{ .CSRFToken }}` to every `POST`: